sickozell/SickoCV/README.md

 Stage can be controlled via the stage knob, or the 0-10v StageCV input with its attenuverter.
 If StageCV input is not connected, the attenuverter reduces the range of the Stage knob.
 Note that the Stage knob and StageCV are added together.
 The TRIG DELAY knob can be used to delay the TRIG INPUT up to 5 samples, because of the 1sample latency of VCV cables.
-This can be useful when you're triggering the sequencer with the same clock of Shifter module, and the input would be sampled before the sequencer advance.
+This can be useful when triggering the sequencer with the same clock of Shifter module, TRIG DELAY avoids that the input is sampled before the sequencer advances.

 #### Context Menu
 - Initialize On Start: discards previous module state on VCV restart